wenkokke/talondoc/README.md

 There exists a precompiled HTML file, `cheatsheet-dev.html`, which links to the Sass stylesheet.
 To build this file and the linked Sass style sheet, run `npm run dev`.

-If you wish to compile only the Sass style sheet, run `npm run build-sass`, and then copy the generated CSS file from `dist` to replace `style.css`.
+If you wish to compile only the Sass style sheet, run `npm run build-sass`.

 [talon-getting-started]: https://talonvoice.com/docs/index.html#getting-started
 [talon-getting-scripts]: https://talonvoice.com/docs/index.html#getting-scripts